-It’s easy to sometimes think that certain practices like always-on marketing might just be for B2C (business-to-consumer) and not B2B (business-to-business).
+It’s easy to sometimes think that certain practices like always-on marketing might just be for B2C setting and not B2B.
 But this way of thinking is a mistake because even in a B2B context, your customers still want their needs met when they are looking for something specific.

 We like this explanation from MarTech Advisor: “The ‘always-on’ nature of B2B marketing has become a necessity to get, and keep, your message in front of target prospects throughout the buying process.
 If your message isn’t available to them BEFORE they’re ready to engage, you’ve probably missed your opportunity to get into the consideration set.”

 Using game mechanics in your always-on marketing strategy can help you create a more dynamic and immersive experience for your audience.
 By incorporating game mechanics such as points, badges, leaderboards, and challenges, you can transform your always-on campaigns and activities into more interactive and engaging experiences.

 Game mechanics can be particularly effective in incentivizing specific behaviors, such as sharing content or completing a purchase, as well as creating a sense of competition and community among your audience.
 This not only encourages repeat engagement but also can foster a more loyal and engaged audience that is more likely to enjoy your content and recommend your brand to others.

 We’ve always known that being closer to the customer and getting information straight from them was the ideal.
 We also know the way many marketers get data through third-party cookies will be changing for good and very soon.